xhul-dev/Sat_Moons/README.md

 Select that file for restoration to reset the cartridge save memory from the software.\
 Basically the same as using "Clear" from the BIOS memory management.\
 Compatible with cartridges that allow hardware direct save (official ones, some all-in-one variants, etc.).
+- CODE.CFG:\
+The identification, load and start addresses of the code to execute.\
+It's provided as an example, the file name can be anything (as long as it's a .CFG).\
+When a (non-CFG) file is executed directly instead, the default is 0x06004000 for both addresses.

-If you're looking for a specific cartridge firmware to put on the card, there's a collection available in \SGM\FIRMWARE\ (at your own risk).
+If you're looking for a specific cartridge firmware to put on the SD card, there's a collection available in \\SGM\\FIRMWARE\\.\
+The flashing is at your own risk, of course.

 ## documentation - Save Game Copier

 by slinga\
 version 3.6.18\
-entry location (1 for each set of saves): \SGC1\\, \SGC2\\\
+entry location: \\SGC1\\, \\SGC2\\\
+original documentation: \\README\\SGC.TXT\
 web: https://github.com/slinga-homebrew/Save-Game-Copier

-Because SGC can't access more than 254 saves in \SATSAVES\\, they're separated by name (first character):
+Because it can't access more than 254 saves in \\SATSAVES\\, SGC uses 2 Atlas entries:
-- A to M
+- saves from A to M
-- N to Z
+- saves from N to Z

 Please note that it can take a while before the list of saves on the CD is displayed for the first time (around 0.13 seconds per save).

 Changes since the original release:
-- Many saves were added, the total is now 332.
+- Many saves were added.
-- The eighth character of each .BUP is now always used to differentiate saves with identical internal names (A, B, and so on).
+- The eighth character of each .BUP name is now always used to differentiate saves with identical internal names (A, B, and so on).
 - The existing .BUP files were renamed to match the new format.
-- The save documentation is now to be found in \SAVEINFO\\:
+- The save documentation is now to be found in \\SAVEINFO\\:
-  - \_\_\_\_LIST.TXT includes general info, and basically replaces \SATSAVES\CREDITS.TXT.
+  - \_\_\_\_LIST.TXT includes general info, and basically replaces \\SATSAVES\\CREDITS.TXT.
   - .TXT files whose names start with \_ cover multiple saves from the same author.
   - .TXT files whose names match a .BUP cover that specific save only.